NadiaFerchichi/bank-account-kata/README.md

 # bank-account-kata
-This project a kata about the deposit and withdrawal operations management.
+This project is a kata about the deposit and withdrawal operations management.
 It's implemented following the hexagonal architecture.
+(Only domain module is implemented)